 - Enlarged, slightly tender lymph nodes which may or may not be matted.

 - If an abscess has occurred, fluctuation in the center and pitting on pressure at the periphery will be evident.
 It is often difficult to differentiate from tuberculous lymphadenitis.

-- Commonly affects the deep cervical, mesenteric and axillary agents.
+- Commonly affects the deep cervical, mesenteric and axillary lymph nodes.